 What To Consider When Selecting A Solar Storage Solution

-When shopping for battery storage for your solar installation, there’s a few main options to consider: flooded lead acid, sealed lead acid, and lithium batteries.
+When shopping for solar power battery storage for your solar installation, there’s a few main options to consider: flooded lead acid, sealed lead acid, and lithium batteries.
 Considering the price, capacity, voltage, and cycle life of each of those options will help you decide which is the best for you.

 Price: Batteries can vary from around $100 for the cheapest lead acid battery to more than $1,500 for a lithium iron battery.
 Also, be sure to consider the ultimate lifetime and not just upfront costs.

 Capacity: Solar panel battery capacity is important because it measures the amount of energy you can store.
 If you need to power certain appliances for long periods of time, you'll need more batteries to carry a bigger load.

 Voltage: Be sure to check the voltage of the battery bank to ensure it is compatible with your panels and the rest of the system, particularly your solar panels.
 Panels typically come in either 12V and 24V options.

 Cycle Life: This specifies the number of discharge and charge cycles a battery can provide before the capacity drops below the rated capacity.

 Check out the following posts in this section to learn more about where different technologies rank in the above categories and what makes different batteries unique.
 Additionally, once you purchase those batteries, how do you install the batteries in your system?